magento/devdocs/guides/v2.3/graphql/reference/customer.md

 #### Syntax

-`mutation: updateCustomer`
+`mutation: updateCustomer(input: CustomerInput!): CustomerOutput`

 #### Example usage

-The following call updates the first and last name and email address for a specific customer.
+The following call updates the first name and email address for a specific customer.

 **Request**